lingjun-dl/learning_pytorch/pytorch/resnet/README.md

 ### training details

+- Learning rate

-update learning rate at every 100 epcoch:
+I updated learning rate at every 100 epcoch(you can make it flexible by your own):

 ![learning rate decay with respect to epochs](https://github.com/lingjun-dl/learning_pytorch/blob/master/pytorch/resnet/imgs/learningrate%20decay.png)

-The results are as belows:
+The results are shown as belows:
 ![loss and acc](https://github.com/lingjun-dl/learning_pytorch/blob/master/pytorch/resnet/imgs/loss%20and%20acc.png)

 ### To use pretrained model
-You can download my model from baidu Drive.
+You can download my model from `Baidu Drive`.
 Click [here](https://pan.baidu.com/s/1hehR8cs22lVSeA2Pr3cPIQ)

 run in command:
 ```python